Siva-S92/Siva-S92/README.md

 ###

-<p align="left">✨ Creating applications since a few years back..<br>📚 I'm currently learning about how to integrate the AI technologies in to our  applications<br>🎯 Goals: to travel with new technologies and help the people to avail all the services through online...<br>🎲 Fun fact: enjoy what i do...</p>
+<p align="left">✨ Creating applications since a few years back..<br>📚 I'm currently learning about how to integrate the AI technologies in to our  applications<br>🎯 Goals: to travel with new technologies and help the people to avail all the services through online at anytime...<br>🎲 Fun fact: enjoy what i do...</p>

 ###